-Note: Modules in each year of the programme are subject to change
+Note: Modules in each year of the course are subject to change

-Postgraduate programmes (Masters and Doctoral level) can be pursued in the areas of Education; Home Economics; Health Promotion; Food and Nutrition; Health Coaching and Wellbeing; Child Development; Youth and Family Studies; Textiles and Fashion.
+Postgraduate programmes (Masters and Doctoral level) can be pursued in the areas of Education; Home Economics; Health Promotion; Food and Nutrition; Health Coaching and Wellbeing; Child Development; Child, Youth and Community; Textiles and Fashion.

 Why Choose This Course?

 As a St. Angela’s graduate, you will be well placed for a future career working in various settings, home or abroad.
 There are opportunities for graduates to be employed by national or international governmental or non-governmental agencies focusing on family and child wellbeing; consumer advocacy; and health promotion.
 Graduates will have capacity to work with both private and State organisations as food advisors, or community Home Economists.
 There is also potential to take a commercial pathway and enter into the private business sector in the areas of food, textiles and fashion and interior entrepreneurship.

 - Family Agencies

 - Health Promotion